Granville Theatre, Ramsgate

+History

 The old Granville Pavilion was damaged beyond repair in WW2 and was subsequently demolished.
 A new building was planned on the same site by the Borough Engineer (Mr R. D. Brimmell).
 The New Granville Theatre, as it was originally known, was designed by the architect Mr W. Garwood at a cost of £13,100.
 After the war, building materials were in short supply.
 This meant that every usable brick from the old building was brought into use, with new blocks being made in the town.
 The theatre was declared open by the Mayor of Ramsgate (Alderman S. E. Austin) on Saturday 21 June 1947.

 The Granville Theatre's Patron during this time was the celebrated and award-winning actress Brenda Blethyn.

 The theatre and cinema closed in March 2020 as a result of the COVID-19 pandemic and was put up for sale in May 2022.

 The Granville Theatre reopened its doors on the 27th May 2023.
-It is now a 600 seater auditorium and Thanet's sole multi-purpose entertainment venue.
-Owned by local business, Westwood One Ltd. It has since welcomed Live Music, Touring Productions, Comedians, Pantomimes and much more.
+It is now a 600-seater auditorium and Thanet's sole multi-purpose entertainment venue.
+Owned by local business, Westwood One Ltd. It has since welcomed Live Music, Touring Productions, Comedians, Pantomimes and much more, its most recent production was a staged pantomime version of Aladdin.

-There is now also an on site cafe and bar - Coast.
+There is now also an on-site café, improved toiletries, and bar Coast.